vineet-k09/vineetkushwaha/README.md

 Scroll to top on nav click Put <ScrollToTop /> in layout or use useEffect in each page 3D stuff Use @react-three/fiber and load .glb with useGLTF Per-page styles Use app/about/page.module.css or Tailwind scoped utility classes

+#You should only use those @tailwind directives ONCE
+in your entire project — and that should be in your global CSS file, like globals.css.